Jestemkiosk/py3rcon/README.md

 # pyRcon
 Python3 RCON API for Python3
+Built and tested for Quake3, but will work with most RCON systems.

+## Installation:

+`$ pip install pyrcon`

 ## Examples: